-Our audit procedures conducted with the support of our internal financial risk management and IT specialists included i.a.:
+Our audit procedures conducted with the support of our internal credit risk and IT specialists included i.e.:

-delinguencies, economic and financial standing of the debtor and current probability of default level as compared to the date of initial recognition of a given exposure, while allowances for expected credit losses are estimated individually for specific loans and advances to customers and collectively for homogenous loan portfolios using statistical methods on the basis of risk parameters.
+critical assessment of the Group's methodology used for estimating expected credit losses in terms of their compliance with the requirements of applicable financial The impairment triggers and triggers indicating significant increase of credit risk are identified mainly on the basis of payment delinguencies, economic and financial standing of the debtor and current probability of default level as compared to the date of initial recognition of the exposure, while allowances for expected credit losses are estimated on an individual basis and collectively for homogenous loan portfolios collectively using statistical methods on the basis of risk parameters.
 Risk parameters such as probability of default (PD), loss given default (LGD) or exposure at default (EAD) are determined for homogenous groups of loan exposures based on historical data taking into account forward looking information on expected macroeconomic conditions.

-Allowances for credit losses are the best estimate of expected credit losses on loans and advances as at the balance sheet date to be incurred within the next 12 month period or within the lifetime of the exposure.
-We have considered this area as a key audit matter because of the size of the loan portfolio and the significant impact that estimation of expected credit losses may have on the financial statements.
-Furthermore, estimating allowances for credit losses involves certain uncertainty and requires from the Management to use substantial judgment.
+Allowances for credit losses are the best estimate of expected credit losses on loans and other receivables to customers as at the balance sheet date to be incurred within the next 12 month period or within the lifetime of the exposure.
+We have considered this area as a key audit matter because of the size of the loan portfolio and the significant impact that estimation of expected credit losses may have on the consolidated financial statements.
+Furthermore, estimating allowances for credit losses involves certain uncertainty and requires from the Group's Management to use substantial judgement.
 The main risk area comprises the failure to identify existing impairment triggers and significant increase of credit risk as well as the application of inappropriate data to calculate the parameters of statistical model, which may not adequately reflect the expected credit losses existing as at a given balance sheet date and for loans that are assessed on an individual basis there is a risk of applying inappropriate assumptions regarding recovery scenarios, valuation of collateral or assumed timing of expected cash flows.
 Moreover, there is a risk of errors occurring during the impairment allowances calculation process.

-- assessment of the design and implementation of relevant internal controls, including general IT system controls, applied in the process of identification of impairment triggers or significant increase in credit risk and estimation of expected credit losses; - analysis of the structure and dynamics of the loan portfolio including quality ratios and provision coverage (i.e. share of overdue loans, coverage ratio) in order to identify groups of loans with underestimated impairment allowances; - analysis of appropriateness of the Bank's identification of impairment triggers and significant increase in credit risk for the entire population of loans (i.e. overdue status, significant increase in PD, forbearance); - independent recalculation of expected credit losses for a sample of impaired loans: - critical assessment of assumptions and input data used for key credit risk parameters, such as PD, LGD and EAD including analysis of results of tests performed by the Bank regarding appropriateness of models used for estimating of expected credit losses; - independent recalculation of selected risk parameters and expected credit losses for a selected sample of exposures; - assessment of adequacy of provisions for expected credit losses through comparison with losses incurred historically on a given portfolio; - for loans and advances to customers assessed individually on the basis of a selected sample - assessment of the appropriateness of identification of significant increase of credit risk and impairment triggers and for impaired assets - critical assessment of relevant assumptions adopted by the Bank and independent recalculation of impairment allowances.
+- reporting standards and market practice: - assessment of the design and implementation of relevant internal controls, including general IT system controls, applied in the process of identification of impairment or significant increase in credit risk triggers and estimation of expected credit losses. - analysis of the structure and dynamics of the loan portfolio including quality ratios and provision coverage (i.e. share of overdue loans, coverage ratio) in order to identify groups of loans with underestimated impairment allowances. - analysis of appropriateness of Group's identification of impairment and significant increase in credit risk triggers for the entire population of loans (overdue status, significant increase in PD, forbearance) - independent recalculation of expected credit losses for a sample of impaired loans; - critical assessment of assumptions and input data used for key credit risk parameters, PD, LGD and EAD including analysis of results of tests performed by the Group regarding appropriateness of models used for estimating of expected losses; - recalculation of selected risk parameters and expected credit losses for a selected sample of exposures; - an independent assessment of adequacy of provisions for expected credit losses through comparison with loss incurred historically on a given portfolio; - For loans and other receivables to customers assessed individually on the basis of a selected sample - assessment of the appropriateness of identification of significant increase of credit risk and impairment triggers and for impaired assets - critical assessment of relevant assumptions adopted by the Group and independent recalculation of impairment allowances.

-Impact of the first-time adoption of IFRS 9
+Impact of the first-time adoption of International Financial Reporting Standard 9